 Building upon the strong big mountain reputation of the Jones brand, the Explorer adds a touch of freestyle to the mix.
 This is board impressed our reviewers, many of whom had previous experience with other more well-known splitboards in the Jones line.
 The Explorer is a great option to consider for a potential first splitboard or for someone looking for a more playful ride.

 It features camber under foot with more rocker toward the nose and less rocker toward the tail.
 The camber profile is biased towards powder and helps explain the impressive performance in soft snow.
 This general camber profile is featured on most of the splitboards in our review.
 One deep lap on our local storm spot, Powderhouse, convinced a reviewer that he needed to upgrade from his old DIY splitboard.

 Jones's Traction Tech (essentially gently serrated edges) likely improve edge grip over conventional edges.
-This board has a softer flex than some of the other competitors in our review, such as the Jones Solution, Never Summer Prospector, K2 Ultrasplit, or Voile Revelator.
+This board has a softer flex than some of the other competitors in our review, such as the Jones Solution, K2 Ultrasplit, or Voile Revelator.
 The softer flex can hurt firm snow performance a bit, especially for heavier riders, and is something to keep in mind.
 One of our bigger reviewers commented that the nose felt too soft for him in heavier chopped up snow.
-Riding steep firm snow is often done at lower speeds and we found this board's performance to be above average when ridden in this manner through these conditions.
+Riding steep firm snow is often done at lower speeds, and we found this board's performance to be above average when ridden in this manner through these conditions.

 This split has the standard insert pattern.

 The softer flex makes it easier to bend into butters and is more forgiving when spins don't line up perfectly.
-While riding this board, little bumps turned into enticing kickers and open areas became opportunities to practice switch backcountry shredding.
+While riding this board, little bumps turned into enticing kickers, and open areas became opportunities to practice switch backcountry shredding.
 Since the tip and tail have the same width, it rides switch quite well.
 If this is a priority for you, mounting the bindings centered will increase the switch performance.

 Jones Snowboards supports 1% for the Planet and POW (Protect Our Winter).
-Jeremy Jones founded POW in 2007 and continues to lend his voice to this cause and Jones Snowboards backs up their words by financially supporting these groups.
+Jeremy Jones founded POW in 2007 and continues to lend his voice to this cause, and Jones Snowboards backs up their words by financially supporting these groups.
 Writing this review during a great stretch of storms (while the memory of multiple drought winters lingers) makes me thankful that industry groups are working to preserve the conditions that make a powder day possible.
 Jones Snowboards has been a leader in pushing the industry to take a stand on environmental issues and climate change specifically.

 This has much more freestyle chops than most people likely associate with Jones.
-It is not the ultra-stable big mountain charger like the Solution, but can ride the whole mountain as long as the rider doesn't expect it to fly through chop or rail a turn in super firm conditions.
+It is not the ultra-stable big mountain charger like the Solution but can ride the whole mountain as long as the rider doesn't expect it to fly through chop or rail a turn in super firm conditions.

 The Explorer deserves more attention than it has received.
 In a brand of boards understandably associated with big mountain prowess, this split is much more of a freestyle ride.
-If you enjoy catching air, like a softer flexing board, and don't mind saving some coin, this split would make a great choice.
+If you enjoy catching air, like a softer flexing board and don't mind saving some coin, this split would make a great choice.